fleschutz/PowerShell/Docs/open-google-earth.md

 ## open-google-earth.ps1 - Opens Google Earth

-This script launches the Web browser with the Google Earth website.
+This PowerShell script launches the Web browser with the Google Earth website.

 ## Parameters
 ```powershell